 - Obesity: Exercise, particularly resistance and endurance training, are effective in helping overweight people lose weight when combined with a low-calorie diet.

 - Diabetes: Aerobic exercise improves insulin sensitivity as well as glucose control.
 In addition, it may help prevent type 2 diabetes in some high-risk groups, such as people with metabolic syndrome or pre-diabetes.

-- Dementia: Exercise reduces the risk of dementia and may improve cognitive function in older individuals.
+- Dementia: Exercise may reduce the risk of dementia and may improve cognitive function in older individuals.

 As the World Health Organization points out, “better health is central to human happiness and well-being.”
 So, is it worth the effort?
 You bet it is!

 Then, find an activity that isn’t boring.
 If you hate running, try hiking.
 If swimming bores you stiff, try biking.
-Consider dance classes, tai chi, mountain climbing, wall climbing, rowing, kickboxing, or regular boxing….come on now, there are a zillion fun ways to get moving.
+Consider dance classes, tai chi, mountain climbing, wall climbing, rowing, cycling, kickboxing, or regular boxing.
+Come on now, there are a zillion fun ways to get moving.
 Find one you like and, as the Nike folks say, “Just Do It.”